 Before English, French, and Spanish settlers came to North America, many Indigenous nations lived in the area, using its resources responsibly for generations.
 Of those tribes living in Canada, one of the most notable was the Wendat people (Wyandot), also commonly referred to as the Huron in English, or Hurrone among francophone people.
 The Huron people have survived for thousands of years, though through the course of European colonization and subsequent assimilation into white Euro-centric culture, many of their traditions were lost for good.

-Today, around 21,000 live across small remnants of their native lands in Canada, mostly in southern Quebec, especially in and around Quebec City.
+Today, around 21,000 live across small remnants of their ancestral lands in Canada, mostly in southern Quebec and especially around Quebec City.
 Some also live in the United States as well, mostly in the states of Kansas, Michigan, and Oklahoma.
-Their native tongue is said to be of Iroquoian language origins, though it was rapidly changed after they first made contact with French explorers in 1534.
+Their language is said to be of Iroquoian origins, though it was rapidly changed after they first made contact with French explorers in 1534.
 However, even before European settlers found their way to North America, the Huron had dispersed themselves across a wide area, ranging from central Ontario to the southern end of the Georgian Bay.
-Historians find it difficult to calculate exactly how high the Wendat population became during these times, although it is speculated to have reached between 30,000 and 45,000 people at its peak.
+Historians find it difficult to calculate exactly how numerous the Wendat population was during these times, although it is speculated to have reached between 30,000 and 45,000 people at its peak.

-Initially, the greatest threats to the Huron people were their rival Iroquoian tribes, who dominated portions of what are today southeast Canada and the Northeast United States prior to European contact.
+Initially, the greatest threats to the Huron people were the rival Haudenosaunee, who dominated portions of what are today southeast Canada and the Northeast United States prior to European contact.
 The Huron people worked closely with the French settlers, and they even let one prominent Frenchman, Pierre Boucher, live within their community.
 The Iroquois tribes often fought with the French settlers, and by default would often attack the Huron as well.
 These attacks eventually forced the Huron tribes to move further west.